 Awarded to a boy who deserves recognition for his contribution.

-This was the character of Sean O’Brien and the prize was introduced in 1994, after Sean was tragically killed in Wellington in a cycle accident.
+This was the character of Sean O’Brien.
+The prize was introduced in 1994, after Sean was tragically killed in Wellington in a cycle accident.
 SK O’Brien attended Medbury in 1979-80, and was member of the 1st XV Rugby and the School Tennis Team.

 Douglas Johnstone Memorial